laflaren/blog/README.md

-# laflaren.github.io
+# laflaren.github.io/blog
-This is a HTML / CSS portfolio.
+This is a blog made with CSS and HTML.